If you are awarded a contract

-The Commonwealth Contract Terms are designed for contracts valued at under $200k have received legal clearance for use without alteration.
+The Commonwealth Contract Terms are designed for contracts valued at under $200k and have received legal clearance for use without alteration.
 This means that it is much faster and cheaper for government organisations and suppliers to enter into a contract and they do not have to seek legal advice for every purchase.
-There is also a need to include particular requirements that have to be included in contracts with a Government organisation that are not typical of standard private sector contracts.
+There is also a need to include particular requirements that have to be included in contracts with a government organisation that are not typical of standard private sector contracts.
 For example, the requirement to comply with national security obligations, the emphasis on information privacy and the need to allow access to records if the Australian National Audit Office audits the contract.

-The Commonwealth Contract Terms have been streamlined, had duplication and complexity removed, and written in much simpler language than previously used across government.
+The Commonwealth Contract Terms have been streamlined, had duplication and complexity removed, and are written in much simpler language than previously used across government.
 There has also been extensive consultation with industry and suppliers to ensure that the terms are balanced and fair.

 Why are the contracts different from one government organisation to the next and can they all be the same?

 The Commonwealth Contracting Suite (CCS) was introduced in mid 2014 is a standard streamlined and simplified contract that is mandatory for government agencies to use for contracts valued under $200,000, (not currently used for IT or construction), but can also be used for contracts valued up to $1 million.
 Increasing use of the CCS across the Australian Public Service, will significantly reduce contracting issues for government organisations and suppliers.